 A day with these farmers left me enchanted

-After a couple of kilometers, vast stretches of paddy fields became the sight.
+After a couple of kilometres, vast stretches of paddy fields became the sight.
 Mandla had arrived.
 I made it to the ASA (Action for Social Advancement) office, where the team was eagerly waiting.
-I met Yogendra, a tall chap with a humble demeanor.
+I met Yogendra, a tall chap with a humble demeanour.
 He acquainted me with other members and the proceedings of the field visit.

 We also visited Kamalji, an aged farmer whose techniques were quite modern.
 His rice field displayed an array of shoots streamlined in a disciplined manner, akin to that of a military parade.
 He took the time and effort to practice row farming.
 In this style, unlike “chitka” (seeds are thrown randomly), sowing is done in a planned manner.
 It allows the shoots to grow properly and generate a higher yield.
 It also helps the farmer to regulate the amount of fertilizers and pesticides required.